CrisGS/Tic-tac-toe/README.md

 - the possibility to choose the sign you want to play with
 - reset the game button

-Demo:
+Demo (this project is implemented with netlify, so anyone can interact with it):

-tic-tac-toe-crisgs.netlify.app (this project is implemented with netlify, so anyone can interact with it)
+tic-tac-toe-crisgs.netlify.app